north/generator-style-prototype/readme.md

 **Design In Browser, Build In Browser, Sign Off In Browser**

 Designing in browser is a long wished for goal but always has seemed just slightly out of reach.
 From the technical knowledge needed to set everything up to actually do the coding to getting sign off from clients, it seems like a daunting task to begin to do it.
 Style Prototypes aims to make the whole process much easier and much more approachable for everyone from Designers who don't know what a Git is to full on Unicorns.
-Style Prototypes grew from the wonderful Style Guide built by [Mason Wendell](http://twitter.com/codingdesigner) for his kick ass [Survival Kit](http://github.com/canarymason/survival-kit) and now constitutes a whole system for building [Style Tiles](http://styletil.es/), Style Guides, and Color Guides straight in browser.
-By leveraging the power of Sass, Compass, Jade, Yeoman, Grunt, and Bower, we are able have at our fingertips the tools necessary to sit back and just design.
-If you're a designer new to all of this, I've written up a [Designer's QuickStart Guide](https://github.com/Snugug/Style-Sites/blob/master/Designer's%20QuickStart%20Guide.md#designers-quickstart-guide) to get you started!
+Style Prototypes grew from the wonderful Style Guide built by [Mason Wendell](http://twitter.com/codingdesigner) for his kick ass [Survival Kit](http://github.com/canarymason/survival-kit) and now constitutes a whole system for building [Style Tiles](http://styletil.es/), Style Guides, Component Guides, and Color Guides straight in browser.
+By leveraging the power of Sass, Compass, Yeoman, Grunt, and Bower, we are able have at our fingertips the tools necessary to sit back and just design.
+If you're a designer new to all of this, I've written up a [Designer's QuickStart Guide](https://github.com/Team-Sass/Style-Prototypes/blob/master/Designer's%20QuickStart%20Guide.md#designers-quickstart-guide) to get you started!
 Read it and enjoy it!

-Style Prototypes are a unique tool because, not only are they responsive by default meaning your client will be able to sign off on styles they've been able to see natively on all browsers and devices, they encourage Style Guide driven Style Tile generation.
+Style Prototypes are a unique tool because, not only are they responsive by default (meaning your client will be able to sign off on styles they've been able to see natively on all browsers and devices), they encourage Style and Color Guide driven Style Tile and Component Guide generation.
 This means that after you've built out your Style Tile, you'll be on your way to having finished your Style Guide, which you need to for [Style Guide Driven Design](https://speakerdeck.com/jina/style-guide-driven-ui-design-with-sass) (and coincidentally takes lots of design decisions off of the shoulders of Front End Developers).
 You'll also never need to have someone guess at what colors they can use with a fully built out Color Guide with both hex and Sass values.

 Speaking of Sass values, the whole shebang is designed to be turned into a Compass Extension to easily distribute and reuse your finished Style Guide throughout your team in a way that doesn't require an additional website and inspectors flying all over the place.
 Truly drop in and use functionality.
 Yah, it's that awesome.